The Amazing Race Norge 2: Leg 6 (Chile)

 This leg's Detour was a choice between Klatre (Climb) or Klatte (Daub).
 In Klatre, one team member had to perform an acrobatic exercise, while the other team member had to climb 5 m on a rope to receive their next clue.
 In Klatte, teams had to color a painting using the paint by number system to receive their next clue.

-In this leg's Roadblock, one team member had to learn to correctly play the chorus of "El Cóndor Pasa" on a pan flute before their team could proceed to the Pit Stop.
+In this leg's Roadblock, one team member had to correctly play the chorus of "El Cóndor Pasa" on a pan flute before their team could check in at the Pit Stop.